EMBRYOPSIDA Pirani & Prado

 Phylogeny.
 Fagus is sister to all other Fagaceae (Manos et al. 1993; Sauquet et al. 2012); Quercoideae s. str. are paraphyletic, Trigonobalanus being sister to the rest of the clade.
 For phylogeny see also Manos and Stanford (2001), Manos et al. (2002) and Xiang et al. (2014); support for the position of Trigonobalanus was not that strong and Quercus was paraphyletic - or at least its monophyly was unclear - in the latter study.
 Li (1996) did not find Fagaceae to be monophyletic in his morphological analysis.

-Trigonobalanus was long known from Fraser's Hill in Peninsula Malaya, described only some 40 years ago from Mt Kinabalu in Borneo, then found in South America 20 years ago, then fossil in North America...
+Trigonobalanus was long known from Fraser's Hill in Peninsula Malaya, but was first described only some 55 years ago from Mt Kinabalu in Borneo, it was then found in South America 35 years ago, and then fossil in North America...
 The three extant species have been placed in three genera, but they form a single clade (Nixon & Crepet 1989 for information).

 Oh and Manos (2006, 2008) suggest that Lithocarpus, which has fruits like those of Quercus, is polyphyletic, the South East Asian members grouping with Chrysolepis.
 Indeed, the single species from the Californian floristic province of West North America, L. densiflorus (now = Notholithocarpus), is in a clade with Quercus, Castanopsis, and Castanea.
 Quercus contains both species with fast-maturing (a few months) acorns and a pericarp that is glabrous inside - both derived characters - and species in which the acorns take 1 1/2 years to develop and the endocarp is hairy inside.
 For phylogenetic relationships within Quercus, see Manos et al. (1999), Oh and Manos (2008) and especially Hubert et al. (2014).
 However, detailed relationships may be difficult to disentangle if the various positions that different accessions of species like Q. ilex, Q. suber and Q. robur appear on the one tree is any indication (Simeone et al. 2013); relationships were also affected by the outgroup chosen (Hubert et al. 2014).
 For relationships in North American oaks, see Manos et al. (1999), Pearse and Hipp (2009) and Hipp et al. (2014), and for relationships in Quercus subgenus Cyclobalanopsis, poorly resolved, see Deng et al. (2013).